Sigil-Ebook/IconThemes/README.md

 created some additional derived icon themes that Sigil users may decide to install themselves:

-* Legacy - pure svg versions of Sigil's icons pre Sigil 0.9.7
+* Legacy - pure svg versions of Sigil's icons pre Sigil 0.9.7.

-* Material Derivatives, each in one of the following base colours: blue, gray, lilac, orange, pink, and red specifically chosen to ve usable under both Light and Dark modes
+* Material Derivatives, each in one of the following base colours: blue, gray, lilac, orange, pink, and red specifically chosen to be usable under both Light and Dark modes.

 See this repo's Releases to download the .rcc icon theme of your choice.